Constraints on inelastic dark matter from the CDEX-1B experiment: CDEX-1B background model

 To eliminate the influence of discrepancies in peak morphology between the experimental and simulated spectra on the fitting procedure, we merge each peak region defined by the identified peaks in the experimental spectrum into a single composite bins during spectral fitting.

-Using the MCMC algorithm~\cite{MCMC}, we refine the fit to achieve higher accuracy.
-This enables us to establish an accurate background model for the CDEX-1B experiment.
-As shown in Fig.~\ref{fig::fit_res}, the background model shows good agreement with the experimental background spectrum, with the majority of bins exhibiting deviations within the 3 $\sigma$ error range.
+By combining the initial \texttt{scipy.optimize} fit and the subsequent MCMC refinement, we obtain the final optimal fit.
+This establishes an accurate background model for the CDEX-1B experiment.
+As shown in Fig.~\ref{fig::fit_res}, the background model reasonably reproduces the experimental spectrum.
+We note that the residuals between the simulated and experimental spectra in the 10--70 keV region are systematically negative, which affects the calculation of the final limits and results in conservative upper limits on the inelastic WIMP cross section.

+The distribution of normalized residuals between the simulated and experimental spectra, presented in Fig.~\ref{fig::residual_dist}, provides a quantitative evaluation of the fit quality.
+A normal distribution fit to the residuals yields a mean of approximately $-0.23$ and a standard deviation of about 1.13.
+The negative mean mainly reflects the systematic downward deviations in the 10--70 keV region.
+Aside from this effect, the residual distribution is reasonably close to a standard normal distribution, indicating that the overall fit quality is satisfactory.